 As an economist, I am hardwired to believe that people respond to incentives.
-What possible incentive could there be to convince someone to end their life for a cause?
+What possible incentive could there be to convince someone to end their lives for a cause?
 In this piece, I hope to peer into the economics of terrorism.
-As is with all activities in the globalised world terrorism also requires resources.
+As is with all activities in the globalist world, terrorism also requires resources.
 There are multiple options and sources and in the interest of remaining politically neutral, I do not wish to name any.